Haashmi-h/Website-using-Docker-compose/README.md

 [ec2-user@instance1 ~]$
 ```

+You can refer to [Docker compose Installation guide](https://docs.docker.com/compose/install/)

->> Created a project directory, then inserted yaml file and uploaded contents from a website template to another folder "webfiles":
+Created a project directory, then inserted yaml file and uploaded contents from a website template to another folder "webfiles":

 ```sh
 [ec2-user@instance1 ~]$ mkdir web-project